 #RememberThem: Fifteen

-So we honor her with this installment in the #RememberThem series.
+So we honor her -- the human being she was, the girl she was born to be before Atkins interrupted that -- with this installment in the #RememberThem series.

 This post is part of a series on this blog that I am calling #RememberThem, a chance to honor the women who encountered the two Detroit serial killers I have researched, John Eric Armstrong and Benjamin ("Tony") Atkins.
 In this continuing series, with installments dropping every week or so, we first learn more about the women Armstrong was known to have killed in Detroit, plus two of his survivors, then we turn to the women who encountered Atkins.
 Click on the "Honoring the Victims" label on the left to see all of the parts in the series.
 Also see the #RememberThem series on YouTube.